 - When appropriate, creating the incisions to reduce astigmatism

 The surgeon is able to customize each patient’s surgery individually with the Catalys Laser System.

 What are the benefits of Laser-Assisted Cataract Surgery with Catalys?

-The increased accuracy and precision has been shown to assist with a more predictable surgery.
-Dr. Allen Zieker, an experienced LASIK and cataract surgeon, can now offer this choice to patients in need of cataract surgery.
+The increased accuracy and precision have been shown to assist with a more predictable surgery.
+Dr. Allen Zieker, and Dr. Robert Feldman are experienced cataract surgeons and can now offer this choice to patients in need of cataract surgery.

 Key Features of Catalys Include:

 The Liquid Optics™ Interface—This gentle interface docks the patient to the Catalys system, using a liquid to fill in irregularities in the surface of the cornea designed to give the surgeon a clear, wide view of the patient’s eye.